StevenLomon/CS50-final-project/README.md

 botocore==1.35.7
 awscli==1.34.7
 awsebcli==3.20.10
-I was not able to resolve this
+I was not able to resolve this.
+The CLI is broken!!

-### Web Hosting using PythonAnywhere
-This was the last resort, I was so close to give up on the web hosting
+Instead, I will use the Console version of Elastic Beanstalk.
+An application was set up with most values as default.
+Once the environment was launched and the application was up and running, I could simply use the earlier created hosted zone in Route 53 (so it was not in vain haha) to create an "A" record as an Alias pointing it directly to the Elastic Beanstalk environment.